San Gabriel Valley

 Pasadena is the largest city in the San Gabriel Valley.
-Pasadena was incorporated in 1886, making it the fourth city incorporated in Los Angeles County, California, following Los Angeles, Santa Ana, and Anaheim (Santa Ana and Anaheim are both now located in Orange County, which broke off in 1889).
-More recently, statewide droughts in California have further strained the San Gabriel Valley’s and Los Angeles County’s water security.
+It was incorporated in 1886, making it the fourth city in Los Angeles County, following Los Angeles, Santa Ana, and Anaheim.
+The latter two are both now located in Orange County, which broke off from LA County in 1889.
+More recently, statewide droughts have further strained the San Gabriel Valley's and Los Angeles County's water security.

 Cities and communities

 The incorporated cities and unincorporated neighborhoods of the San Gabriel Valley include: